WilliamTjonndal/IT3212/assignment2/Group 25.md

   <em>Figure 19: LBP</em>
 </p>

 Local Binary Patterns (LBP) encodes local texture at each pixel by comparing the pixel's intensity to its eight immediate neighbors: 1 for each neighbor that is at least as bright as the center, otherwise 0.
 Reading these eight bits in a fixed order yields an 8-bit pattern that is converted to a decimal value in the range from 0 to 255, and the pixel in the LBP image is replaced by this value.
-Figure 19 presents the original image alongside its 8-neighbor LBP representation.
+Figure 19 presents the original image alongside its 8-neighbor LBP representation, looking at the pixels 1 radius (1 pixel) away from the center pixel.

 ### <a id="lbp-section-2"></a>2.
 Write a Python function to compute the histogram of the LBP image.
 Plot the histogram and explain what it represents in terms of the texture features of the image.